Historical immigration to Great Britain: South Asians

 People from the Indian subcontinent have settled in Great Britain since the East India Company (EIC) recruited lascars to replace vacancies in their crews on East Indiamen whilst on voyages in India.
 Many were then refused passage back, and were marooned in London.
 There were also some ayahs, domestic servants and nannies of wealthy British families, who accompanied their employers back to "Blighty" when their stay in Asia came to an end.

-The number of seamen from the East Indies employed on English ships was felt so worrisome at that time that the English tried to restrict their numbers by the Navigation Act of 1660, which restricted the employment of overseas sailors to a quarter of the crew on returning East India Company ships.
-Baptism records in East Greenwich suggest that young Indians from the Malabar Coast were being recruited as servants at the end of the 17th century, and records of the EIC also suggest that Indo-Portuguese cooks from Goa were retained by captains from voyage to voyage.
-In 1797, thirteen were buried in the parish of St Nicholas at Deptford.By the mid-19th century, there were at least 40,000 Indian seamen, diplomats, scholars, soldiers, officials, tourists, businessmen and students in Great Britain.
+The number of seamen from the East Indies employed on English ships was felt so worrisome at that time that the English tried to restrict their numbers by the Navigation Act 1660, which restricted the employment of overseas sailors to a quarter of the crew on returning East India Company ships.
+The number of lascars employed on EIC East Indiamen was so great that the Parliament of England restricted their employment via the Navigation Acts (in force from 1660 onwards) which required that 75% of the crew onboard English-flagged ships importing goods from Asia be English subjects.
+In 1797, thirteen were buried in the parish of St Nicholas at Deptford.
+Between 1600 and 1857, around 20,000 to 40,000 Indian seamen, diplomats, scholars, soldiers, officials, tourists, businessmen and students in Great Britain had travelled to Britain, mostly temporarily.
+Most Indians during this period would visit or reside in Britain temporarily, returning to India after months or several years, bringing back knowledge about Britain in the process.
 In 1855 more than 25,000 of these were lascar seamen working on British ships.
-Lascars were a transitory group who would lodge in British ports in between voyages.

-Beginning in the 17th century, the East India Company brought over thousands of South Asian scholars, lascars, and other workers (who were mostly Bengali and/or Muslim) to England, some of whom settled down and took local European wives, due to a lack of Asian women in the British Isles at the time.
+Some settled in port towns and cities in Britain, often because of restrictions such as the Navigation Act or due to being stranded as well as suffering ill treatment.
+Some were abandoned and fell into poverty due to quotas on how many lascars could serve on a single ship.
+Lascars sometimes lived in Christian charity homes, boarding houses and barracks.
 Due to the majority of early Asian immigrants being lascars, the earliest Asian communities were found in port towns.
 Naval cooks also came, many of them from the Sylhet Division of what is now Bangladesh.
 One of the most famous 18th-century Bengali immigrants to Britain was Sake Dean Mahomed, a captain of the East India Company.
 In 1810, he founded London's first Indian restaurant, the Hindoostane Coffee House.
 He is also claimed as the person who introduced shampoo and therapeutic massage to Britain.
 By the 1930s about 7 to 10 thousand Indians had settled permanently in Britain.

 Modern

 Irish (modern)

-There has been continuous migration from Ireland to Britain since before the middle ages, but the number of arrivals increased significantly in the nineteenth century, due to the Great Famine and job opportunities offered by the Industrial Revolution.
+There has been continuous migration from Ireland to Britain since before the Middle Ages, but the number of arrivals increased significantly in the nineteenth century, due to the Great Famine and job opportunities offered by the Industrial Revolution.
 The Irish communities in west coast cities such as Liverpool and Glasgow were particularly significant.